dmcomm/dmcomm.github.io/pages/pi-pico.md

 ## App status

 * Alpha on Windows: OK.
-* Alpha on Android: not currently working, but an update is expected soon.
+* Alpha on Android: OK; make sure you have the new version from Google Play.
-* W0rld on Windows: not working for unknown reasons.
+* W0rld on Windows: not working; fixing it is a major operation.
-* W0rld on Android: not currently working, but an update is quite likely after Alpha.
+* W0rld on Android: not working; could probably be fixed easier than on Windows.
 * ACom Wiki on Android: OK.

 ## Circuit